 Since July 2017, Meagan and our Roots Rugby coaches have been successful in delivering 7 camps and introducing rugby to 120 First Nations youth in Ontario.
 In July 2019, Meagan coached the first all-Indigenous rugby team in Ontario at the Great North 7's tournament, followed by another appearance at the Q-Meta cup in October 2019.
 Iroquois Roots Rugby was represented at both tournaments by a U-18 boys and girls program.
 For her efforts in Indigenous youth sport, Meagan was awarded a Seven Grandfather's Award from McMaster University for her dedication to Indigenous youth as well as the 2018 “Grassroots” Ontario Coaching Award.
 In 2019, Meagan along with Roots Co-Founder Melanie Squire were chosen as Gilbert Rugby Ambassadors.

 OUR CORE VALUES:

 We believe in Nation to Nation sharing of our unique cultures through "cultural exchange" at the beginning of our camps.
-We'll share our story of Creation, some words and phrases in the Mohawk language and other Haudenosaunee (Iroquois) stories.
+We'll share our story of Creation, some words and phrases in the Mohawk language and play traditional Iroquois games.
 We'll reach out to Elders and other leaders in the community to share songs, dancing, stories, etc.